Two requests regarding the file index field in output filenames

 artdaq, or would you prefer an option to disable the extra caching under the assumption that events from a given Run/SubRun will always be together?

-#6 Updated by Kurt Biery almost 3 years ago
+#6 Updated by Kurt Biery about 3 years ago

 I believe that the run number caching that you describe would not be strictly needed in the online since there should be external controls against earlier run numbers being re-used.